NixOS/rfcs/rfcs/0145-doc-strings.md

 - [S022] - Headings H1 are reserved markdown headings.
 Which are specified in [this list](#keywords).
 Users are allowed to only use H2 (or higher) headings for their free use.

 H1 headings start a section to keep it extendable in the future.
-Users do not use them, so we keep track of all allowed H1 headings.
+Users do not choose them freely, so we keep track of all allowed H1 headings.

 - [S012] - Every [optional] section started by an H1 heading is continued until the next heading starts.
 To the very end of the comment, otherwise.
 - [S014] - Every section defines its own rules.
 They must be compatible with the formal requirements of doc-strings (this RFC) that can override formal rules locally. (e.g., disable Markdown, use custom syntax, etc.)